caigun/GAN-Based-Handwriting-Generative-Model/README.md

 # GAN-Based-Handwriting-Generative-Model

-This is the implementation of the course project: __Enhancing GAN-Based Handwriting Generative Model: Handwriting Feature Extraction through LSTM and Transformer__
+This is the implementation of the course project: __Enhancing GAN-Based Handwriting Generative Model: Handwriting Feature Extraction through LSTM and Transformer__.

 The implementation includes the pipeline for creating handwriting (auto-labeled) dataset supplementary to IAM dataset, and the handwriting generator model with LSTM based feature extraction module.